skip to main content

 Educators in Georgia are sounding the alarm about the state of the teaching profession, citing political pressures and low morale as key factors deterring new talent.

 With the election less than 30 days away, education has become a central issue for some candidates, from classroom safety to controversial comments by GOP vice-presidential nominee Sen. J.D.
 Vance, R-Ohio.
-Vance criticized people without children being teachers.
+Vance has criticized people without children for being teachers.

 Verdaillia Turner, president of the Georgia Federation of Teachers, warned such concerns, compounded by the recent school shooting in Winder, have intensified fears the teacher shortage could grow even worse.